Hunger Council OF Chittenden County

-The Hunger Council last met on Monday, April 9th, with representatives of 5 food shelves serving communities across Chittenden County.
-The meeting agenda is available HERE; meeting minutes will are available HERE.
+The Hunger Council last met on Monday, April 8.
+The meeting focused on supporting access to culturally appropriate foods, especially in the charitable food system.
+The meeting agenda is available HERE and meeting minutes are available HERE.

 UPCOMING HUNGER COUNCIL OF CHITTENDEN COUNTY MEETINGS:

-The next quarterly Hunger Council of Chittenden County meeting will be in late August / September.
+The next quarterly Hunger Council of Chittenden County meeting will be in late August or September.

 All meetings, unless otherwise noted, are at the Chittenden County Regional Planning Commission, 110 West Canal Street, Winooski, from 1:30 - 3:30.

 Hunger Council membership is open to anyone interested in increasing food security in the community.
 For more information on the Hunger Councils, contact Jenna O'Donnell, Hunger Council Manager, at email@example.com .

 January 12, 2009 - Joint Meeting with the Hunger Council of Washington County